jos3p623/bio/README.md

 📚 Currently learning: Python, HTML
 🌱 Interested in: web development, AI, robotics.
-💡 Fun fact: I love coffee and chess and games and I will to build my own app someday!
+💡 Fun fact: I love coffee,chess and games and I will to build my own app someday!

 Feel free to reach out or connect!